AG7GN/fe-pi/README.md

 - [Fe-Pi Audio Z Version 2 sound card](https://fe-pi.com/products/fe-pi-audio-z-v2)
 - WB7FHC Budd Churchward's excellent DigiLink board (REV C or later) or equivalent GPIO controlled PTT
 - Raspbian Stretch OS  (This procedure has not been tested on other distributions)
-- OPTIONAL: Speakers attached to Pi's built-in audio jack if you want to monitor the radio's TX and/or RX to the Pi's speakers
+- OPTIONAL: Speakers attached to Pi's built-in audio jack if you want to monitor the radio's TX and/or RX on the Pi's speakers
 - Familiarity with the Pi's Terminal application, basic LINUX commands and the use of `sudo`
 - Familiarity with any Linux text editor